psychemedia/eurydice-resources/resources/raising_the_eurydice.md

 At half-past three on Monday morning all the divers went down passing two more seven-inch wires under the ship.
 The tugs then towed her in, and the Eurydice was brought up in about 14 feet of water at low tide, and at about a cable's length from the shore.
 Here she will remain.
 THe lifting has in fact been completed, and the Rinaldo end the Pearl have been disconnected from the wreck.
 This done, the divers were set to work to closce the ports on the lee side, which are about three feet below water at low tide, a party of shipwrights were sent to cover the ports on the port side, which are now out of water.
 In the course of Monday eleven more bodies were discovered.
 They were found on the main deck, in, of course, the most shocking condition.
 Coffins were passed through the ports, the bodies placed in them, the coffins screwed down, and then passed out again, so that the distressing spectacle was witnessed by us few persons as possible.
 Admission to the ship for any but the working party is strictly prohibited.
 The pumping out having been completed, and the entrance of water prevented, it is believed that the ship will right herself and float.
 Then will that terrible task of exploration of the lower deck, on which it is expected that the majority of the missing men, some 250 were assembled when the vessel was capsized, and from which there was no escape during the minute or two before she foundered.

-ADDITIONAL PAARTICULAR— STATE OF HE WRECK
+ADDITIONAL PARTICULAR— STATE OF HE WRECK

 The topsides and deck on the port side exhibited a remarkably clean appearance, producsed, no doubt, by the wash of the tide, and it was observed, as furnishing confirmatory proof of the suddenness of the catastrophe, that the ropes connected with the upper sails, were all belayed.
 So soon as the ports on the weather side came above the water, a volunteer exploring party from the Naval Reserve and two undertakers entered the main deck in search of bodies, having their mouths and nostrils enveloped in swathes to prevent their inhaling the effluvium.
 A dockyard launch simultaneously brought a cargo of coffins from the Pearl, and, with a covered barge intended for the reception of the coffins, took up a postion under the fore part on the elevated side.
 The shells were passed into the deck, and eleven bodies, which were floating, were quickly recovered, coffined separately, and then towed away in the barge, deodorants being freely used.
 The locale of the wreck was literally swarming with sightseers, who pressed round the hull.
 On the main deck all was chaos, everything being unshipped and floating to the leeward, whilst the bodies were stripped of flesh mainly by ??  ?position and coated with slime and sand.
 Eight were absolutely unrecognisable, but one was identified as a first-class petty officer by his badge, and two others were found to be ordinary seamen, Watts and Haver. through their names remaining upon the remnants of clothes on them.
 At low water the upper part of the port bilge was out of water, and a party of ninety seamen began to clear the upper deck and to float the cutter and the crew's boat, whilst the Adniiral-Superintendent and Inspector-General Domville managed to penetrate into the captain's cabin and also the weather cabins, but found no bodies in them.
 They were unable to pass into the starboard cabins, the water remaining as high as the centre of the combing of the main hatchways.
 On the port side the guns remained in position in the midship, port forward, and the port under the main chains, and those on the starboard side in the port before the gangway and that abaft the gangway were also visible.